Sneaky-Panda-22/RePrompt/README.md

 ```

 ### 4. Run the Development Server

-RePrompt provides a launcher script `launch.py` to securely store your credentials without risk of leaking them to git:
+For local development with secure credential handling:

-Create `launch.py` in the root folder:
+Create a `launch.py` file in the root folder:

 ```python
 import os
 import uvicorn